qoft/Clients/README.md

 _**[Download](https://mega.nz/folder/co90WYKB#b3DGLxjNBuGDvThzdDF1Yg)**_
 _this, my own malware analysis tools, use this for any kind of malware. will be updating in the future_

+#####yes i know that some of these clients are outdated, i dont update anarchy clients anymore. if you have any new ones please dm my discord @ qoft@6308

 # DISCLAIMER